Skip to main content

 Adding Map Widgets

-You can add map widgets to any reports that live within the My Reports section.
+You can add Map widgets to any reports in the My Reports section.
 Simply click the pencil icon in the top right corner of the report to open the edit view, then follow the below steps:

 2. Next, select Maps from the widget dropdown list.

-3. The Map Widget will then be added to the bottom of your report dashboard for you to customize based on your goals.
+3. The Map Widget will then be added to the bottom of your custom report dashboard, where you can customize it based on your goals.

 Editing Map Widget Data